HEskandari/outcentr-research/README.md

 # How To Access

-To get access please contact the repository owner.
+To get access please contact the repository owner or send an email to `h.eskandari@gmail.com`.